UiB professor ranked as most cited researcher in the world

 Francesco d’Errico is a professor at the Department of Archaeology, History, Cultural Studies and Religion at UiB.
-He is also a Principal Investigator (PI) at the newly opened Centre of Excellence, Centre for Early Sapiens Behaviour (SapienCE).
+He is also part of the research team at the newly opened Centre of Excellence, Centre for Early Sapiens Behaviour (SapienCE).

 Rewarding to be recognised

 d’Errico is pleased and honored to be on this prestigious list, and says that it makes up for some of the sacrifices he has made through a journey that can be quite lonely at times.